What is A3 Problem Solving?

-The report’s background section conveys important related facts, and how the problem aligns with the company’s strategic objectives.
-Presenting this right there on the page helps to minimize the cost that a board of highly paid executives would need to spend looking at a problem, without a guarantee of them understanding it, nor coming up with the right solution.
+The report’s background section conveys important related facts and how the problem aligns with the company’s strategic objectives.
+Presenting this right there on the page helps minimize the cost that a board of highly paid executives would need to spend looking at a problem, without a guarantee of them understanding it, nor coming up with the right solution.
 Consider this checklist for your background section:

 - Do I know the needs of my report’s audience?

 - Does what it presents align with the audience’s strategic goals?

 - Can the background be explained in 30 seconds?

 A correct definition and a good understanding of the problem is your path to finding the right solution.
 That makes working on defining the current condition 90 % of the A3 effort.

 The objective here is to make sure everyone is aware of the problem, whether the report documents it appropriately, and whether anyone questions the report’s findings.
 The use of graphs, charts, or other visual aids is beneficial.

 Your target - if you hit it, you know that your problem-solving effort has been a success.
 But you need to know what metrics will measure success and what the definition of success is.
 An example could be “reducing customer complaints by 15%, as measured by call center statistics”.

 The focus of the root cause section should be to differentiate between facts and opinions regarding a problem’s cause and effect.
 You can include your findings from 5 Whys exercises, an Ishikawa diagram, or any other result of your RCA efforts.
 If the root cause is not defined correctly, the problem will likely resurface, causing waste and negating the Lean principles.

 The countermeasures should be the corrective actions to take for the root cause of the problem to be resolved.
 If not possible - without a process overhaul - you can use containment actions instead to stop the issue from directly impacting the customer.
 It is OK to address complex problems iteratively, along with the values of continuous improvement.